clombion/turin_crash_course/individual_folders/maria/final_assignment/project definition.md

 **Hypothesis notes**

+find data about:
 - urban growth
-- lack of infrastructures and facilities
 - heat waves
+-
+lack of infrastructures and facilities

 ## Data Collection and Analysis: